moohiit/watchman-system/README.md

    - Managed the MYSQL database, ensuring data integrity and security.
    - Implemented database optimizations for improved system performance.
 4. System Analyst:
-   - Gathered and analyzed user requirements for the Gate Entry System.
+   - Gathered and analyzed user requirements for the Watchman System.
    - Designed system architecture and ensured alignment with user needs.
 5. Tester/QA Analyst:
    - Conducted comprehensive testing of the system, including functionality and security testing.